– Hong Kong airport

 What the actual effing fuck?

-We’d landed in Hong Kong and exited the plane, no problem.
+We had landed in Hong Kong for our layover and walked off the plane, no problem.
 I’d spotted an Asian woman at the gate holding a card with my name on it.
-Bev and Rachel had been dead impressed, thinking I’d arranged a chauffeured trip around the city before tonight’s connecting flight.
-I was almost entirely sure I hadn’t, but I stepped forward anyway, curious to find out what she wanted.
-The lady gave me a shy little bow, whispered a word into a radio and, before I knew it, three armed-policemen had appeared out of nowhere, grabbed my shoulders and marched me away.
+Bev and Rachel had been dead impressed, thinking I’d arranged a private city tour before tonight’s connecting flight.
+I was almost entirely sure I hadn’t, but I stepped forward to find out what she wanted.
+She gave me a shy little bow, whispered into a radio and, before I knew what was happening, three armed-policemen appeared out of nowhere, grabbed my shoulders and marched me away.
 No explanation.
+No warning.
 Now I’m sitting here BRICKING it.
 What if they make me disappear?
 I’ve always hated magic.

 11.20am